JoeyZhang22/Metronerm/README.md

-A simple + lightweight terminal application for musicians who want a cool + sleek metronome.
+A simple + lightweight application for musicians who want a cool + sleek metronome on their terminal.